 - RW-01.
 Area four km west of this large annular anomaly has no outcrop; some fine-grained volcanic(?) float was observed. - RW-03.
 No outcrop. - RW-07.
 Dune sand with no outcrop.
 Quartzite scarp in background. - NFB-01.
 Todd River flood plain; no outcrop.

-Photos from the field trip are included as Appendix 4.
+Photos from the field trip were included in the second Annual Report as